fgcz/prolfqua/README.md

 <img src="man/figures/imgfile.png" width="200">

-# prolfqua - an R package for Proteomics Label Free Quantification Services
+# prolfqua - a R package for Proteomics Differential Expression Analysis

 The R package contains functions for analyzing mass spectrometry based LFQ experiments.
 This package is developed at the [FGCZ](http://fgcz.ch/).